default mode is rt (read text)

 [PosixPath('programs/read_file.py'), PosixPath('programs/write_file.py')]

-See pathlib module: taming the file system and stackoverflow: How can I iterate over files in a given directory? for more details and examples.
+See Python pathlib Cookbook, pathlib module tips and tricks and stackoverflow: How can I iterate over files in a given directory? for more details and examples.

 There are specialized modules for structured data processing as well, for example: